Overview

 Plan 2 Application

-The following forms must be submitted to the MIMG Undergraduate Office via email (undergrad@microbio.ucla.edu) by 12:00 pm on Friday of 5th week of the preceding quarter in which you plan to begin Path 2 courses 196A and 180A
+Submit the following forms via the Path 2 Application /or via email (undergrad@microbio.ucla.edu) by noon, 12:00 pm on Friday of Week 5 of the preceding quarter in which you plan to begin Path 2.

-- Research Project Proposal (see Guidelines and Proposal Sample - PDF)
+1. Research Project Proposal (see Guidelines and Proposal Sample - PDF), approved by the faculty mentor.

-Path 2 applications are sent to students via the MIMG listserv.
-To subscribe to the MIMG listserv: Send an email to MIMG+subscribe@lists.ucla.edu
+Path 2 application materials are sent to students via email through the MIMG Listserv.
+To subscribe to the Undergraduate MIMG listserv, please email MIMG Advisors at undergrad@microbio.ucla.edu with your UID and preferred email address.

 These application materials will be reviewed by the departmental curriculum committee.
 Students and faculty advisors will be notified of approval status within 2–3 weeks of submitting an application.
 It is advised that students have a back-up plan for the subsequent quarter (i.e., enroll in classes assuming they will NOT be approved for Path 2).